 Interwoven Collective links our partners to the American marketplace and creates on-trend designs to help support job creation in Ethiopian communities.
 Our role is to create more business for them, so women can keep gathering around a table and earning a living wage.

 I stubbornly believe there is a better way for the fashion industry to value women.
-I’m dead-set on inviting women to impact and cheer one another on, believing that there is a way for ethical brands to honor artisans while satisfying customers.
+I’m dead-set on inviting women to impact, believing that there is a way for ethical brands to honor artisans while satisfying customers.
 Let's build a brand that highlights the dignity that each female is infused with.

 We strive to be a brand that honors our customers with the price, style, and process we use.
 We are a company that champions mutually beneficial partnerships, where each woman is reminded of her inherent worth.